Nobuyoshi Araki "The Solo Exhibition of Nobuyoshi Araki"

 May 18, 2017 from 6-8PM

-Over The Influence gallery is proud to present the largest solo exhibition of Nobuyoshi Araki in Hong Kong.
+Over the Influence is proud to present the largest solo exhibition of Nobuyoshi Araki in Hong Kong.
 Curated by Hisako Motoo, the show will feature over 70 photographs including more than 50 works from Araki’s acclaimed ‘Last by Leica’ series and 20 polaroids.
 The landmark exhibition of one of the world’s most important post-war Japanese photogaphers, will run from 18 May – 30 June 2017.

 ‘Last by Leica’ is an ongoing project started in 2012, through which Nobuyoshi Araki documents his life, artistic work and photographic practice in the form of a visual diary.
 The series embodies a dual significance, all the works were captured by his Leica M7, the last analogue camera from the manufacturer, and marks the final episode of his Leica series after the success of ‘Life by Leica’ which he began in the 1980s and continued in 2000 with ‘Love by Leica’.
 Underlying the daring eroticism for which the artist is celebrated, ‘Last by Leica’ presents a touch of darkness and sorrow in capturing the minutiae of everyday life.
 Through a poetic lens that draws expression from Araki’s personal experiences, the photographer delves into existential questions of physicality and sexuality, exploring fragmentary identities and society’s cult of beauty.
 The exhibitied artworks depict daily objects, manikins, human figures, and ordinary people, many marked by an undeniable melancholic aesthetic that belies a sentimental journey for Araki.